-In addition, other issues are expected to arise as development expands westward onto the winter range of TH caribou in NPRA, such as the response of caribou to seismic exploration and construction activities during the winter months.
+In addition, other issues are expected to arise as exploration and development continue to expand westward onto the winter range of TH caribou in NPRA, such as the response of caribou to seismic exploration and construction activities during the winter months.

-The CD-4 permit stipulation recognizes impacts as falling into two broad categories: those affecting caribou movements and those affecting caribou distribution.
-Clearly, these categories are linked and not mutually exclusive, but the applicability of study methods differs somewhat between the two.
-Information on the potential effects of development on caribou distribution can be collected using a variety of methods, including aerial transect surveys, radio telemetry, and observations bv local subsistence users.
+The CD4 permit stipulation recognizes impacts as falling into two broad categories: those affecting caribou movements and those affecting caribou distribution.
+Clearly, these categories are linked and are not mutually exclusive, but the applicability of study methods differs somewhat between the two.
+Information on the potential effects of development on caribou distribution can be collected using a variety of methods, including aerial transect surveys, radio telemetry, and observations by local subsistence users.
 Information about the potential effects on caribou movements, however, cannot be addressed adequately without employing methods such as radio telemetry that allow regular tracking of individually identifiable animals.